back to overview

 ## had less species than traits so returned FRic is 'NA'

-Many cells are not having a Frich value.
+Many cells (the ones with species number less than the number of traits) are not having a Frich value.

 summary(fd_palm$FRic)